leo870823/convolution_as_multiplication/README.md

-# Convolution as Matrix Multiplication
+# Full Convolution as Matrix Multiplication
 Step by step explanation of 2D convolution implemented as matrix multiplication using toeplitz matrices